 The Bottom Line

 Making a great immune gummy isn’t about having a fancy formula.
 It’s about understanding how each ingredient behaves under heat, pressure, and moisture.
-It’s about timing coatings and controlling water.
-It’s about testing that goes far beyond what’s required.
+About timing coatings and controlling water.
+And it’s about testing that goes far beyond what’s required.

 At KorNutra, that’s what we do every day.
 We take your concept and turn it into a gummy that delivers—batch after batch.